Share Market News

 Global Markets:

-Asia markets traded mixed Thursday as traders piled into wagers that the Federal Reserve will resume cutting interest rates next month.
+Asian markets traded in a mixed manner on Thursday after a drop in U.S. producer prices supported bets the Federal Reserve will resume cutting interest rates next week.

 Domestic Market: